A Little History & Nature Tips

-In the 1840’s the discovery of coal in Motupipi saw a brief name change, this name was quickly changed in the 1850’s with the discovery of gold in the Aorere and the name changed to Golden Bay.
+• This name was change in 1850 to Golden Bay after the discovery of gold in the Aorere and the name changed to Golden Bay.

 Those that helped create Abel Tasman National Park